 Following are the sections you must focus on to clear the entrance exams:

 - Computer Skills

-Many books are available in book stores as well as on the internet to improve your skills in the above mentioned topics.
-To improve your general awareness or general knowledge, you must follow news daily as well as read newspaper regularly to keep yourself updated with the day-to-day activities or incidents.
+Many books are available in bookstores as well as on the internet to improve your skills in the above-mentioned topics.
+To improve your general awareness or general knowledge, you must follow news daily as well as read newspaper regularly to keep yourself updated on the day-to-day activities or incidents.

 3. Practice as much as you can: